-4.1 The Distribution Media and the System Disk
+3.1 The Distribution Media and System Disk

 When you install the VMS operating system, you work primarily with the distribution media and the system disk.
-The distribution media are the floppy diskettes or tapes that the VMS operating system is supplied on.
+The distribution media are the diskettes or tape cartridges that the VMS operating system is supplied on.
 The VMS operating system is supplied on the distribution media in a format that the system cannot readily use.

-The installation procedure transfers the VMS operating system from the distribution media to your system disk and puts it in a format that the system can use.
+The installation procedure transfers the VMS files from the distribution media to your system disk and puts them in a format that the system can use.
 A system disk is the disk that contains (or will contain) the VMS operating system in a usable format.

-4.2 Device Names
+3.2 Device Names

-At different times during the installation, you must tell the system which drive contains the distribution media and which drive contains the system disk.
-You do this by referring to the diskette or tape-cartridge drive that holds the distribution media, and to the fixed disk that you want to be your system disk.
+At different times during the installation you need to tell the system which drive contains the distribution media and which drive contains the system disk.
+You do this by referring to the diskette or tape cartridge drive that holds the distribution media and to the fixed disk that you want to be your system disk.
 You refer to a drive with its device name.
 A device name has the following format: